P.S.H.E.

 Personal, Social, Health and Economic Education (PSHE)

-At St. John’s CE Primary School, we will teach our personal, health, social and economic (PHSE) curriculum to enable pupils to become happy, independent, resilient, compassionate, and respectful members of a modern Britain who are able to make sensible, healthy choices throughout their lives.
+At St. John’s CE Primary School, we will teach our personal, health, social and economic (PHSE) curriculum to enable children to become happy, independent, resilient, compassionate, and respectful members of a modern Britain who are able to make sensible, healthy choices throughout their lives.

 Using planned learning objectives and outcomes from the Jigsaw and Christopher Winter Project Schemes of work, we will deliver a curriculum that addresses every strand of PSHE and fulfils our Christian vision for education to ‘seek life in all its fullness’ (John 10:10).